Discover top website trends and insights for 2025

 It pairs every step of a website’s structure with the content a visitor needs to continue their journey.
 Without it, users often get lost, failing to reach — or even find — the destination you want them to get to.

-Maps also help align web content with business objectives.
+A content map aligns content with your business objectives, guiding users toward the information they need.
 Creating content with goals in mind helps nudge users toward desired areas, leading them toward additional information about a product or your checkout flow.

 Learn more about why content maps matter and how to create one with the right tools and templates.